 Need for Medical Assistance

-Any traveler with respiratory symptoms within 14 days of returning from the Arabian Peninsula or neighboring countries should practice cough etiquette (maintain distance from others, cover coughs and sneezes with clothing or disposable tissues, and wash hands frequently), wear a face mask, and seek immediate medical care (if symptoms appear), informing the provider of his or her travel history.
+Travelers who have been exposed to or who develop symptoms of MERS-CoV upon return from the Arabian Peninsula or neighboring countries should practice cough etiquette (maintain distance from others, cover coughs and sneezes with clothing or disposable tissues, and wash hands frequently), wear a face mask, and seek immediate medical attention, informing the provider of his or her travel history.

 Travelers going to affected countries, especially older individuals and persons with underlying health conditions, should:

 - Observe good respiratory hygiene (e.g., cough and sneeze etiquette, frequent and thorough handwashing, and keeping a distance of at least 1 m [3 ft] from persons with fever and respiratory symptoms).

 - Avoid physical contact with wild or farm animals and camels in affected areas of the Middle East.

 - Avoid consumption of camel products (e.g., unpasteurized milk, undercooked meat, and urine).

 - Be aware that the presence of infection control standards sufficient to protect travelers presenting to hospitals with unrelated illnesses cannot be assumed.